MarcoMengoli/marcomengoli.github.io/_posts/2016-04-20-opencv-mat.md

 #include <opencv2\core\core.hpp>
 ~~~

-Everything included into this package is contained into the `cv` namespace.
+Everything within this package is contained belogns to the `cv` namespace.

 You can choose to prepend the namespace `cv::` to each object and function of the core library you are using as follows